Classification of nuts step 3

 Now let us inspect the Table to see if the samples are correctly classified

-Right click on the header for Nut type and the press “Show classification summary
+Right click on the header for Nut type and the press “Show classification summary”

 Your model should hopefully also receive a perfect object classification.

 The model classification is now ready for real-time predictions.
-To test this, click on Analyse and the same images used in training the model and in the test set will be evaluated in a real-time scenario.
+To test this, click on Recorder and the same images used in training the model and in the test set will be evaluated in a real-time scenario.

 Select the existing groups or make a new group.
 Uncheck the “Save image measurements and calculated descriptors” option and select “Parallel” Measurement segmentation.

-Click on “Next”.
+Click on “Play”.

 Good job!
 Watch the classified nuts roll by and receive a perfect classification score.
 Click “Finish” to stop the predictions.